abahachuk/ptushki-backend/README.md

 **Be attentive:** it drops db and schemes.

-It will creates examples all entities and users. **All** users come with password `1234`.
+It will creates examples of all entities and users. **All** users come with password `1234`.
 For convenience there are also some users **with emails which match their roles:** admin@mail.com, observer@mail.com, ringer@mail.com, scientist@mail.com, moderator@mail.com.

 ### API Structure